What if I pay too much tax?

 You cannot use form P50 if you are claiming, or intending to claim a state benefit such as jobseeker’s allowance (JSA).

 Instead, if you start to claim JSA, for example, you need to let Jobcentre Plus have your form P45 from your paid work.
-They will then put the details onto their computer.
-If you have already paid some tax under PAYE in the year, you will not get this refunded until the earlier of:
+They will then put the details onto their system.
+If you have overpaid tax under PAYE, you will not get this refunded until the earlier of:

 - ceasing to claim JSA – in which case your refund comes from Jobcentre Plus;

-- the end of the tax year – in which case you have to liaise direct with HMRC for your refund.
+- the end of the tax year – in which case your refund should come from HMRC.

-If you think you have paid too much tax through your employment and the end of the tax year in which you overpaid tax has already passed, you can make a claim for a refund by writing to HMRC.
+If you think you have paid too much tax through your employment and the end of the tax year in which you overpaid tax has already passed, you can make a claim for a refund by contacting HMRC.

 There is more information on how to do this, including example letters, in the ‘tax basics section’.